Develop an Action Plan

 and an action plan can assist you to work out a timetable.

-a job search action plan it will make it much easier to see where
+develop a job search action plan it will make it much easier to see where you are going

 "If you don't know where you are going, any road will get you there"